 Understanding hashtags and how to use them is of course essential for using social media effectively to connect and engage with your marketplace.

-To help you as much as possible with this, I’ve created an additional free resource for you.
-It’s a concise, single-page PDF listing 20 top tips to help you use hashtags effectively, including some important tips there wasn’t room for here.
-Just click here to download it now (remember, it’s free!).
+To help you as much as possible with this, I’ve created an additional resource for you to use.
+It’s a single-page printable PDF with 20 top tips you need to use hashtags successfully, including some there wasn’t room for here – click here for your copy.